What is dry skin?

 What are the symptoms of dry skin?

 Dry skin can affect people differently.
-Dry skin may present like:
+Symptoms include:

 - Rough skin that is scaly or flaky